 Despite well established guidelines, not all people with stroke receive appropriate treatment and there is variation in the type of care received.
 There is also evidence that the impact of stroke is greater in some communities than in others.
 Aboriginal and Torres Strait Islander peoples have twice the rate of hospitalisation for stroke, and are 1.6 times more likely to die from stroke than non-Indigenous Australians.2 People living in remote and very remote areas have 1.4 times the rate of stroke than people living in major cities, and people from the lowest socioeconomic group have 1.3 times the rate of stroke than people from the highest socioeconomic group.2

 The Acute Stroke Clinical Care Standard and accompanying resources were launched on 10 June 2015.
-The Acute Stroke Clinical Care Standard provides guidance to clinicians and health service managers on delivering appropriate care to people with an acute stroke.
+Watch video presentations from the launch of the Acute Stroke Clinical Care Standard:

 The Commission, in collaboration with consumers, clinicians, researchers and health organisations, has developed resources to guide and support implementation of the Acute Stroke Clinical Care Standard.